hashicorp/terraform-provider-azurerm/website/docs/r/cosmosdb_account.html.markdown

 ~> **Note**: `max_interval_in_seconds` and `max_staleness_prefix` can only be set to custom values when `consistency_level` is set to `BoundedStaleness` - otherwise they will return the default values shown above.

-`geo_location` supports the following:
+`geo_location` Configures the geographic locations the data is replicated to and supports the following:

-* `id` - (Optional) The ID of the region.
-Changing this forces a new resource to be created.
+* `prefix` - (Optional) The string used to generate the document enpoints for this region.
+If not specified it defaults to `${cosmosdb_account.name}-${location}`.
+Changing this causes the location to be deleted and re-provisioned and cannot be changed for the location with failover priority 0.
 * `location` - (Required) The name of the Azure region to host replicated data.
 * `priority` - (Required) The failover priority of the region.
 A failover priority of 0 indicates a write region.
 The maximum value for a failover priority = (total number of regions - 1).
 Failover priority values must be unique for each of the regions in which the database account exists.
+Changing this causes the location to be re-provisioned and cannot be changed for the location with failover priority 0.

 ## Attributes Reference